kilar95/Data-Analysis---Cyclistics-/README.md

 ```
 ### Joining data

-As the result of the function is TRUE the datasets were joined into 'all_trips_21'.
+As the result of the function is TRUE, the datasets were joined into 'all_trips_21'.

 ```
 # joining the datasets into one single file